 Once you have the basics of spring cleaning down, focus on making your garage more functional by adding lighting, accessories, and heating and cooling units.

 No matter what you do with your garage, a properly functioning garage door is also an essential.
-Contact your local garage door expert for regular maintenance and any necessary repairs.
+Contact your local garage door expert for regular garage door maintenance and any necessary repairs.
 A functioning garage door will keep your belongings protected and in great condition.